This post contains affiliate links. Click here to see what that means.

 Dr. Ballantyne actually addresses these questions it in her 2019 Therapeutic Approach Masterclass (sorry, this program is not currently available), and I was extremely impressed by the simplicity of her answers and advice.
 I’ll try to do it justice and summarize it succinctly:

-2. Farmed or wild-caught?
-Obviously, wild-caught is preferred (it contains more nutrients and Omega-3’s than farmed), but if farmed is the best you can do, it’s still an excellent, affordable option.
+- Farmed or wild-caught?
+Obviously, wild-caught is preferred for its nutrient content and higher Omega-3’s, but if farmed is the best you can do, it’s still an excellent, affordable option.
 She stated that even Tilapia, which is the worst fish for the ratio of Omega-3’s to 6’s, is still better than eating beef when it comes to the nutrients we need to detoxify.
 It’s also easier on digestion.

 Since I originally wrote this post, Dr. Ballantyne has added the following article on her website: